ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

                pickle.dump(ep_reward, open('./train_8/rewards_{}.dump'.format(episode), 'wb'))
 ```

 I have uploaded all the code in my repository.
-I am not an expert so you might find some incorrect things as well and this was intended to get an insight into the actual DQN algorithm.
+Since I am not an expert, finding errors with my approach is possible.
+This excercise was only intended to get an insight into the actual DQN algorithm.
 I found a lot of useful code and tutorials online which helped me complete this task so please make sure to refer to them as well:

 1) (https://becominghuman.ai/lets-build-an-atari-ai-part-1-dqn-df57e8ff3b26)